 What are the LCA Bonus A, B, and C credits in Oregon?

 Oregon has three LCA-based eco-modulation credits, each requiring a third-party reviewed LCA.
-Bonus A (disclosure, no improvement required) is worth 10% of a SKU's Oregon base fees, capped at $20,000 per SKU, for a per-producer maximum of $200,000 -- a ceiling, not a shared pool across producers.
+Bonus A (disclosure, no improvement required) is worth 10% of a SKU's Oregon base fees, capped at $20,000 per SKU, for a per-producer maximum of $200,000, a ceiling rather than a shared pool across producers.
 The $20,000 is a cap, not a flat amount: a SKU must generate $200,000+ in Oregon base fees to reach it.
 Bonus B rewards a comparative LCA demonstrating reduced impact (up to $50,000 per SKU, $500,000 per producer), and Bonus C rewards a comparative LCA demonstrating a shift to reusable or refillable packaging (up to $50,000 per SKU or batch per year).
 A SKU can use only one bonus type per year.